rayanasales/leetcode/20. Valid Parentheses/google-20.ValidParentheses.md

 ---

-# HOPE YOU ENJOYED MY EXPLANATION.
-UPVOTE if this was helpful 🔝🔝🔝❤️❤️❤️
+# Please UPVOTE if this was helpful 🔝🔝🔝❤️❤️❤️

-## Check out all my solved LeetCode problems on GitHub: [rayanasales/leetcode](https://github.com/rayanasales/leetcode) 🤙😚🤘
+and check it out all my solved LeetCode problems on GitHub: [rayanasales/leetcode](https://github.com/rayanasales/leetcode) 🤙😚🤘